austinmama/vsrx/manage-vlans.md

 Perform the following procedure to bypass Gateway routing for a VLAN:

 1. [Access the Gateway Appliance Details screen](access-gateway-details.html) in the Customer Portal.
-2. Locate the desired VLAN in the Associated VLANs section.
+2. Select the VLANs tab.
-3. Select **Bypass VLAN** from the Actions dropdown menu.
+3. Select the desired VLAN(s) by toggling the checkbox.
-4. Click **Yes** to bypass the Gateway.
+4. Click **Route Around** and confirm your selection.

 After bypassing the Network Gateway, all front-end and back-end traffic routes through the FCR and BCR associated with the VLAN.
 The VLAN will remain associated with the Gateway Appliance and may be routed back to the Gateway Appliance at any time.